jaccomoc/jactl/docs/blog/2026-08-28-jactl-virtual-threads.md

 Every async function is implicitly passed a `Continuation` object as its first argument.
-The first time through, the argument is null, but if the function was suspended due to a long-running operation and is then later resumed, the argument will be non-null and the generated code then uses the location within the `Continuation` object to work out where in the function to jump to in order to continue execution.
+The first time through, the argument is null, but if the function was suspended due to a long-running operation and is then later resumed, it will be reinvoked with the `Continuation` it originally threw when it was suspended.
+The generated code checks if the continuation argument is non-null and if so, uses the location within the `Continuation object to work out where in the function to jump to in order to continue execution.

 Here is some pseudocode that shows what the generated code from the compiler for a function that invokes another async function might look like: